department-of-veterans-affairs/vets-website/docs/schemaform/form-config.md

   // only implemented for string fields 'ui:reviewWidget': WidgetComponent,

   // Use this to provide a function to make a field conditionally required.
-First
-  // argument is the current form data and the second is the formContext object,
-  // which will contain the form data for other pages (tbd).
-You should avoid making
+  // The current page data is the only parameter.
+You should avoid having
   // a field required in the JSON schema and using `ui:required` on the same field.
   'ui:required': function (pageData) {
     return true || false;